 Possibility to notify about illegal content Hosting services, including online platforms, are required to set up a notice and action mechanism through which any individual or entity could notify them of the presence of illegal content, including content infringing copyrights, patents, trademarks or other IP rights.
 Strict requirements for notices are set to ensure that they are precise and sufficiently substantiated.
 Trusted flaggers The DSA introduces the concept of 'trusted flaggers' (certified independent entities with expertise and competence in reporting illegal content).
 Online platform providers must ensure that reports from trusted flaggers are processed and decided on a priority basis.
-In the context of copyright-protected content, following the addition of Recital 61 of the DSA, intellectual property rights organisations of industry and of right-holders could be awarded trusted flagger status, where they have demonstrated that they meet the applicable conditions.
+Recital 61 indicates that trusted flagger status can only be awarded to entities, and not individuals, that have demonstrated their expertise and competence in tackling illegal content.
+In particular, industry associations representing their members' interests are encouraged to apply for the status of trusted flaggers.

-Internal complaint handling and dispute mechanism Together with the notice and action mechanism, the DSA imposes on the online platforms an obligation to ensure internal complaint handling and dispute settlement mechanisms that could be easily accessible for users who disagree with the decision to remove their content.
-The online platforms also need to set up certain safeguards against malicious notifications.
+Internal complaint handling and dispute mechanism Together with the notice and action mechanism, the DSA imposes on the online platforms an obligation to ensure internal complaint handling and dispute settlement mechanisms that could be easily accessible for users who disagree with the decision to remove their content (Article 20).
+The online platforms also need to set up certain safeguards against malicious notifications (Article 23).
 These obligations will ensure a transparent and efficient notification system, allowing an efficient takedown of illegal content, including copyright-infringing content, and guaranteeing that all possible precautions are taken to reduce potential misuse of the notification mechanisms.
-How is the notice and action mechanism applicable to copyright protected content?
+What is the DSA reporting sequence?